 Young people have a right to a good and positive transition, and this sometimes means navigating a range of resources, legislation and policy.
 Access to the right information is important and a right for children and young people as well as those with disabilities.

-With clear and accessible information, young people and their carers feel more informed and aware of their entitlements to ensure their voices are heard and decisions are made with them.
+With clear and accessible information, young people and their parents and carers feel more informed and aware of their entitlements to ensure their voices are heard and decisions are made with them.

 Good practice means: